linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 - If Duo push notifications or Twilio OTP calls/SMS are not triggering correctly, verify the configuration files and ensure API credentials are accurate.
 - To test the system, attempt SSH login from another machine and verify that both Twilio and Duo authentication steps are properly triggered.

-This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo.
+This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo